Neural Information Squeezer for Causal Emergence

+According to the point view of \cite{Li2018,Hu2020RG-Flow}, the decoder can be regarded as a generative model of the conditional probability $Pr(\hat{\mathbf{x}}_{t+1}|\mathbf{y}(t+1))$, and the encoder just performs a renormalization process.

-\subsection{Dynamics Learner}
+\subsubsection{Dynamics Learner}

-The dynamics learner $f_{\beta}$ will learn the effective markov dynamics $\tilde{f}_{\phi_q}$ on the macro-level, and $f_{\beta}$ is a common feed-forward neural network with three layers, 64 hidden units, and ReLU activate function.
-Concretely, we use Euler method with $dt=1$ to solve the Equation \ref{eq:macro_dynamics}, and suppose the noise is a additive Gaussian(or Laplacian)\cite{Kingma2013}, therefore we can reduce Equation \ref{eq:macro_prediction} as:
+The dynamics learner $f_{\beta}$ is a common feed-forward neural network with parameters $\beta$, it will learn the effective markov dynamic on the macro-level.
+Concretely, we at first use $f_{\beta}$ to replace $\hat{f}_{\phi_q}$ in equation \ref{eq:macro_dynamics}, and second we use Euler method with $dt=1$ to solve the Equation \ref{eq:macro_dynamics}, and suppose the noise is a additive Gaussian(or Laplacian)\cite{Kingma2013}, therefore we can reduce Equation \ref{eq:solution} as:

-where $\xi'\sim \mathcal{N}(0,\Sigma)$ or $Laplacian(0,\sigma)$, $\Sigma=diag(\sigma_1^2,\sigma_2^2,\cdot\cdot\cdot,\sigma_q^2)$ is the covariance matrix, and $\sigma_i$ is the standard deviation in the $i$th dimension which could be learned or fixed.
+where $\xi'\sim \mathcal{N}(0,\Sigma)$ or $Laplacian(0,\Sigma)$, $\Sigma=diag(\sigma_1^2,\sigma_2^2,\cdot\cdot\cdot,\sigma_q^2)$ is the covariance matrix, and $\sigma_i$ is the standard deviation in the $i$th dimension which could be learned or fixed.
 Thus, the transitional probability of this dynamics can be written as

 where $\mathcal{D}$ represents the PDF of Gaussian distribution or Laplace distribution, $\mu(\mathbf{y}_t)\equiv \mathbf{y}_t+f_{\beta}(\mathbf{y}_t)$ is the mean vector of the distribution.